mvolkmann/blog/src/nushell.md

 ## More Commands

-The `open` command render certain file types as tables.
+The `open` command renders certain file types as tables.
-Supported file types include csv, ini, json, toml, xml, and yaml.
+These file types include csv, ini, json, toml, xml, and yaml.

 For example, the following outputs a table of scripts in a `package.json` file.